publicinnovation/openorg/chapters/2_need-and-opportunity.md

 Bureaucracies serve an important purpose by enabling accountability.
 But accountability for what?
 Rules, hierarchy, and specialization are input-driven features to efficiently allocate decision-making and responsibility.
 For example, if fiscal mismanagement occurs, bureaucratic structures allow political leaders to assign blame.
 In fact, it was Woodrow Wilson&mdash;the father of public administration&mdash;who first proposed separating politics from administration to protect the public trust from abuses.
 Similarly, Frederick Taylor’s principles of scientific management assumed that every process has a single, optimal method.

 Today, we know that bureaucracy comes with a significant tradeoff in the context of organizational culture.
-According to scholar James Q. Wilson:
+According to scholar James Q. Wilson (1989):

 >"Every organization has a culture, that is, a persistent, patterned way of thinking about the central tasks of and human relationships within an organization.
 Culture is to an organization what personality is to an individual.
 Like human culture generally, it is passed on from one generation to the next.
-It changes slowly, if at all (p.
-91)."
+It changes slowly, if at all (91)."

 Bureaucracy dehumanizes organizations and the people who work in them.
 Yet, culture is a paramount concern among leaders in today’s most prominent companies.
 But can a more human organizational culture be an antidote to bureaucracy?